 [pullquote]it enjoyed the distinction of being the most advanced graphics editor for Windows[/pullquote]

 For many of us, Paint was the first graphics editor and drawing app that we ever touched.
 That was certainly the case for me.
 As young as the age of ten or so, I was making (absolutely terrible) pixel art on our Windows 98 machine, which was ancient even then.
 It was a short-lived stepping stone to other creative digital experiments, but it was nonetheless a part of my journey to becoming a web designer.

 It seems that I am not alone in my nostalgia.
 Ever since the news got out, people took to social media to do what they do best, these days: turn this whole situation into a meme.
 Even now, people are posting and reposting screen captures of Paint in action, and drawings made in the app as their way of saying goodbye.

-Some reflect on the way nearly all of us experimented with the Fill Tool:
+on the way nearly all of us experimented with the Fill Tool.

 I can’t speak for everyone at WDD, but I’ll say this for myself: I’m going to miss that silly bit of software.
 Sure, it’s being replaced by something that’s probably better, but even so, this was a part of my life.
 It was a gateway to the worlds of graphic design and digital art for many people.
 I suspect that even now, some creators will decide to install it from the Windows store for as long as they can manage.

 For my part, I’m going to let it go, though I will remember it fondly.
 Goodnight, MS Paint.
 Go on, and live happily in the Great Windows XP Install in the Sky.